How to Promote Your Small Business, Effectively and Cleverly, for FREE

 2. Create social media company pages and be active on them

 We already talked about the role of social media pages in communicating with current customers.
 Nevertheless, influences of Facebook, LinkedIn, Twitter, etc. pages on recruiting new customers are even more impressive.
-According to TMP Directional Marketing and comScoreNetworks, seven out of ten consumers are more likely to use a local business if it has information available on a social media site.
+According to TMP Directional Marketing and ComScoreNetworks, 7 out of 10 consumers are more likely to use a local business if it has information available on a social media site.
 Good descriptions, keywords and a link to your official website are must-have elements on your pages.
 Remember to share content across platforms and join groups where your customers hang out, but be careful with your advertisements at such places, as hostile advertising efforts will bring more harm than good.

 3. Produce helpful content and share it online to grow your subscriber base

-Use your expertise to put together useful articles and share ferociously on your websites, your social media pages and your mailing lists.
+Use your expertise to put together useful articles like these and share intelligently on your websites, your social media pages and your mailing lists.
 Look for outstanding or unusual aspects of your business and publicize it.
 If you sell ink cartridges that can be refilled automatically, make sure everyone in your network knows about it!
 Include multimedia to make your information more attractive.
 There are multiples sites that provide photo or video design templates and tools at a budget-friendly cost or no cost.
 Spend time exploring Canva.com, Piktochart.com or Explee.com, to name a few.

 As you can see, there are a wide variety of promotional approaches that are practical and effective, yet free of charge or available at a low cost.
 We are confident that there’s at least one item on this list that your business has not yet attempted.
 Give it a try and enjoy better connections with stakeholders, superior local positioning and a good reputation that extends beyond borders!